-- of the system-basis gross dollar savings shall be determined in the same manner as utilized to determine the North Carolina retail jurisdictional and class portions of recoverable system costs. - 81.
-Unless the Commission determines otherwise in an annual N.C.
+- 81. Unless the Commission determines otherwise in an annual N.C.
 Gen. Stat. § 62-133.9 DSM/EE rider proceeding, and subject to the factors and limitations set forth in this Mechanism, beginning for Vintage Year 2022 the amount of the pre-income-tax PRI initially to be recovered for Low Income Programs and other specified societal programs not eligible for a PPI shall be a percentage, as determined pursuant to Paragraph 82 of this Mechanism, multiplied by the present value of the estimated gross dollar avoided cost savings associated with the applicable DSM/EE Programs installed in that Vintage Year, used in determination of the UCT.
 The present value of the estimated gross dollar savings shall be determined in the same manner as used for Programs eligible for the PPI. - 82.
 The percentage used to determine the estimated PRI for each Vintage Year shall be 10.60%.
 This percentage will be multiplied by the Vintage Year avoided costs projected to be generated by each approved PRI-eligible program.
 When making its initial estimates of the PRI, DEP shall utilize the best and most accurate estimate of the UCT and the resulting PRI percentage it can determine at that time. - 83.
 For the PPI and PRI for Vintage Years 2019 and afterwards, consistent with the Commission's Orders in Docket Nos.
 E-2, Sub 1145 and E-2, Sub 1174, the program-specific per kW avoided capacity benefits and per kWh avoided energy benefits used for the initial estimate of the PPI and PRI and any PPI or PRI true-up will be derived from the underlying resource plan, production cost model, and cost inputs that generated the avoided capacity and avoided energy credits reflected in the most recent Commission-approved Biennial Determination of Avoided Cost Rates for Electric Utility Purchases from Qualifying Facilities as of December 31 of the year immediately preceding the date of the annual DSM/EE rider filing.
-However, for the calculation of the underlying avoided energy credits to be used to derive the program-specific avoided energy benefits, the calculation will be based on the projected EE portfolio hourly shape, rather than the assumed 24x7 100 MW reduction typically used to represent a qualifying facility. - 84.
+However, for the calculation of the underlying avoided energy credits to be used to derive the programspecific avoided energy benefits, the calculation will be based on the projected EE portfolio hourly shape, rather than the assumed 24x7 100 MW reduction typically used to represent a qualifying facility.

+- 7184.
 No later than December 31, 2021, DEP and the Public Staff will jointly review the issue of the appropriate avoided T&D costs to be used in the Company's calculations of cost-effectiveness and achieved net dollar savings, and, if appropriate, recommend in the Company's annual DSM/EE rider proceeding adjustments to the avoided T&D cost rates. - 85.
-The per kW avoided transmission and avoided distribution (avoided T&D) costs used to calculate net savings for a Vintage Year shall be based on the
+The per kW avoided transmission and avoided distribution (avoided T&D) costs used to calculate net savings for a Vintage Year shall be based on the study update at least every twothree years only if the study update results in a 20% change from the prior study's avoided T&D costs. - 7286.
+Unless DEP and the Public Staff agree otherwise, DEP shall not be allowed to update its avoided capacity costs and avoided energy costs after filing its annual cost and incentive recovery application for purposes of determining the DSM/EE and DSM/EE EMF riders in that proceeding.